learn-academy-2021-charlie/week-3-assessment-CSapien08/interview-questions.md

   Your answer: Props or properties allow users to pass information to a Components.

-  Researched answer: React Props are function arguements and then attributes in HTML via attributes
+  Researched answer: React Props are function arguements and then attributes in HTML via attributes.

+  They are global objects, pass information in one directional flow from parent to child